Does this sound similar to you?

 Here’s a brief overview of our recommendations depending on your specific needs and preferences:

-- The G-DRIVE 1TB HDD will give you lightning speed for a traditional drive but comes pre-formatted for Mac only.
+- The 10TB G-DRIVE Desktop External Hard Drive will give you enough volume and lightning speed for a traditional drive, and comes pre-formatted for Mac.

 - If you need instant cross-platform compatibility, and an array of color choices, you’ll be covered with the Seagate Backup Plus Slim 2TB.